Ways to be involved

 Participate in the Community Child and Youth Well-being Survey Project

-- CYPT has partnered with UNICEF Canada, The Canadian Index of Well-being, and the Ontario Trillium Foundation to develop a community child and youth well-being survey.
+- CYPT has partnered with UNICEF Canada, The Canadian Index of Well-being, the Ontario Trillium Foundation, and KW Community Foundation to launch phase two of the community child and youth well-being survey (Youth Impact Survey).
 Support the work by connecting with young people in our community and sharing back their thoughts and ideas.
 Click here to learn more about the project and how you can get involved!

 Champion the work (and CYPT as a whole)

-- The CYPT is a community-wide partnership that includes service providers, researchers, planning bodies and funders serving children, youth and families in our community.
+- The CYPT is a community-wide partnership that includes service providers, researchers, planning bodies, and funders serving children, youth, and families in our community.
 Using a collective impact model, we strive to live our vision of happy healthy children and youth – today and tomorrow.
 A great way to be involved is to champion the work.
-Talk about it at your organization, get to know the work the backbone team and other organizations are doing and implement the 6 Shared Goals of Child and Youth Wellbeing into your practice.
+Talk about it at your organization, get to know the work the backbone team and other organizations are doing, and begin working to move the needle on the nine dimensions of child and youth well-being in your organization.